 The synthesis laboratory provides the necessary equipment for a broad range of synthetic approaches involving actinides, over the temperature range -20 to 1700 Celsius.

-Characterization facilities include three single-crystal X-ray diffractometers, two powder X-ray diffractometers, a small-angle X-ray scattering system, multiple UV-vis spectrometers including one mounted on a microscope, an infrared spectrometer mounted on a microscope with an ATR lens, a Raman spectrometer with fiber optics mounted on a microscope, fluid cell, or hydrothermal vessel, a dynamic light scattering system, two Setaram C80 calorimeters (room temperature to 300 C, two Setaram high-temperature AlexSys calorimeters, Setaram differential scanning calorimeter, JEOL bench top scanning electron microscope with energy dispersive spectroscopy capabilities.
+Characterization facilities include three single-crystal X-ray diffractometers, a powder X-ray diffractometer, a small-angle X-ray scattering system, multiple UV-vis spectrometers including one mounted on a microscope, an infrared spectrometer mounted on a microscope with an ATR lens, a Raman spectrometer mounted on a microscope, fluid cell, a dynamic light scattering system, two Setaram C80 calorimeters (room temperature to 300 C), two Setaram high-temperature AlexSys calorimeters, Setaram differential scanning calorimeter, JEOL bench top scanning electron microscope with energy dispersive spectroscopy capabilities, an electro spray-ionization mass spectrometer (ESI-MS), a BET (nitrogen gas absorption system), an inductively coupled plasma optical emission spectrometer (ESI-MS).

 Facilities elsewhere on campus that are approved for our research with radioactive materials include three ICP-MS instruments, one being a multi-collector system, two ICP-OES instruments, two TEMs, two SEMs, ESI-MS instruments, and an XPS system.
 Our group uses the ND Energy Materials Characterization Facility extensively.